 Continuing Professional Development (CPD) refers to the process of tracking and documenting the skills, knowledge and experience that you gain both formally and informally as you work, beyond any initial training.
 It's a record of what you experience, learn and then apply.

 The AIHS takes a strong interest in CPD because it ensures we continue to be competent in our profession.
 It is an on-going process and continues throughout our careers.
-Commitment to CPD ensures individuals routinely reflect and review their current knowledge and skill level to guide and focus building their professional standing.
-For AIHS members, CPD is the requirement for maintaining their Certification and/or member grading (CFSIA/FSIA/CPMSIA).
+Commitment to CPD ensures individuals routinely reflect and review their current knowledge and skill level to guide and focus on building their professional standing.
+For AIHS Certified Practitioners and Professionals, CPD is the requirement for maintaining their annual certification registration.

-Another guide for professional certification and also provides important benchmark information for continuing professional development is the OHS Body of Knowledge for Generalist OHS Professionals (OHS BoK).
-It was developed to define the collective knowledge that should be shared by Australian Generalist OHS Professionals as a basis for understanding the causation and control of work-related fatality, injury, disease and ill-health.
-This body of knowledge is utilised as a basis for accreditation of education programs giving entry to the profession.
+The OHS Body of Knowledge for Generalist OHS Professionals (OHS BoK) provides important benchmark information for continuing professional development.
+It was developed to define the collective knowledge that should be shared by Australian OHS professionals as a basis for understanding the causation and control of work-related fatality, injury, disease and ill-health.
+The OHS Body of Knowledge is utilised as a basis for accreditation of education programs.